massimo1962/b2safe_aio/readme.md

 disclaimer: every name and directory are not mandatory (except for the database) they could be whatever.

-1)
-build an image within irods and icat postrgesql:
+1)build an image within irods and icat postrgesql:
 ===============================================

 docker build -t "b2safe_aio:4.1.1" .